San José, Costa Rica: Plazas

-Transportation
+Transport

-San José has several internal transportation networks that connect the city districts and metropolitan area, as well as national transportation networks that connect the city to other parts of Costa Rica.
+San José has several internal transport networks that connect the city districts and metropolitan area, as well as national networks that connect the city to other parts of Costa Rica.

-San José is undergoing modernization in transportation.
+San José is undergoing modernization in transport.
 In February 2011, the former mayor, Johnny Araya, along with then Costa Rican President, Laura Chinchilla, announced the establishment of an urban tramway system that will, in its first phase, cover the central core of the city going from west to east.

 On 27 September 2012, San José disclosed plans to install its first street signs, about 22,000 signs and plaques.
 It is estimated that the lack of proper street names for directions causes the loss of $720 million a year by the Inter-American Development Bank in 2008, due to undelivered, returned or re-sent mail.

 Roads

 The following national road routes cover the city: